-In their communications to the Secretariat, Greece and Italy have put forward the following proposals:
+In their replies referred to in the cover page of this document, Greece and Italy have put forward the following proposals:

 118. The Greek Government proposes a system of collective re-training of Greek industrial and agriculture workers by sending them for at least one year to the more advanced countries of Western Europe, where they would benefit from the lessons to be learnt by study of the latest technical developments and the most modern production methods.
 This system could be established through bilateral agreements between Greece and the Western European countries, and the Greek Government is already negotiating with several countries to this end.